brookinsconsulting/bcswitchadminlanguage/README.md

 BC Switch Admin Language
 ===================

-This extension implements a solution to provide the ability to change the admin UI locale (language) on the fly.
-Provides an extension based kernel class overrides to store cache by siteacesssname + locale identifier and switch ini locale per request dynamically for just the one request.
+This extension implements a solution to provide the ability to change the administration UI locale (language) on the fly.
+This solution requires and provides an extension based kernel class overrides to store cache by siteaccess name + locale identifier and switch ini locale per request dynamically for just the one request.

 Version
 =======

 * The current version of BC Switch Admin Language is 0.1.0

-* Last Major update: June 08, 2015
+* Last Major update: June 14, 2015

 Copyright